University of Michigan Online Nursing Programs

-The aim of the online launch is to provide the opportunity for more people to become nurse practitioners.
+The aim of the online launch is to provide more people with the opportunity to become nurse practitioners.
 Nurse practitioners have opportunities to work in primary care clinics, private practice, schools, government facilities, long-term healthcare, and home healthcare.
-Potential students should carefully examine if they are interested in working in primary care settings and if they wish to work with patients across the lifespan.
+Potential students should carefully consider whether they are interested in working in primary care settings and with patients across the lifespan.
 This can help determine which of the primary care programs that the University of Michigan offers might be right for them.

-The curriculum encompasses a broad spectrum of teaching modalities including peer/faculty and peer-to-peer discussions, case studies, clinical encounters, research, clinical practicums, and on-campus intensives.
-These serve to engage students, reinforce concepts, and promote clinical decision-making in the students.
+The curriculum encompasses a broad spectrum of teaching modalities, including peer/faculty and peer-to-peer discussions, case studies, clinical encounters, research, clinical practicums, and on-campus intensives.
+These serve to engage students, reinforce concepts, and promote clinical decision-making.
 One unique facet of the nursing programs at the U of M is the fact that the university pharmacy faculty teach the pharmacology courses.

-What to Expect from the University of Michigan Online MSN Program
+What to Expect from the University of Michigan Online Nursing Programs

 Should the applicant have little or no work experience in nursing, it is recommended by the institution that volunteering or job-shadowing be completed to understand the APRN role better.
 International students are not accepted at this time.

-State Restrictions: The University of Michigan is an NC-SARA participant and accepts students from most states, excluding the following: California, Washington DC, North Carolina, New York, and Puerto Rico.
-If students reside outside of Michigan, It is wise to check with the School of Nursing at the University of Michigan to make sure they are eligible for the nursing programs.
+State Restrictions: The University of Michigan is an NC-SARA participant and accepts students from most states, excluding the following: Alabama, Arkansas, Colorado, Delaware, Georgia, Idaho, Louisiana, Missouri, Nebraska, New York, North Dakota, Oklahoma, Oregon, South Carolina, Tennessee, Utah, Washington, and Wyoming.
+If students reside outside of Michigan, it is wise to check with the School of Nursing at the University of Michigan to make sure they are eligible for the nursing programs.
 In addition, prospective students should contact their state licensing board to determine if the program meets state requirements for NP licensure.

-Study Plan: NP programs begin in the Fall.
-The MSN is offered in a 2-year plan that takes five terms to complete or a 3-year plan that takes eight terms to complete.
+NP programs begin in the fall.
+The MSN is offered in a two-year plan that takes five terms to complete or a three-year plan that takes eight terms to complete.
 The two-year plan requires more credits per semester and thus reduces the ability of nurses to work as much outside of schooling and clinicals.

-MSN – FNP and AGPCNP Curriculum: The MSN – FNP program comprises 55 credits plus 560 clinical hours.
-The MSN – AGPCNP program requires completion of 49 credits plus 504 clinical hours.
+MSN Curriculum: The MSN-FNP program comprises 55 credits plus 560 clinical hours, the MSN-AGPCNP program requires completion of 49 credits plus 504 clinical hours, and the MSN-PNP program requires completion of 44 credits plus 672 clinical hours.

-Online Experience: The University of Michigan utilizes Desire2Learn (D2L) Brightspace as its online Learning Management System (LMS).
-The MSN curriculum will include innovative digital education modalities including simulation, animation, and storybooking.
+Online Experience: The University of Michigan utilizes Canvas as its online Learning Management System (LMS).
+The MSN curriculum will include innovative digital education modalities, including simulation, animation, and storyboarding.
 In addition, recorded lectures, discussion boards, online chat, assignments, and assessments will be part of the program.
-Online students will have access to similar resources as campus students including an online library, admissions counseling, academic counseling, tutoring services, faculty office hours, career counseling, and technical support.
+Online students will have access to similar resources as campus students, including an online library, admissions counseling, academic counseling, tutoring services, faculty office hours, career counseling, and technical support.

-Paying for the University of Michigan Online NP Programs
+Paying for the University of Michigan Online Nursing Programs

-The online MSN and Post-Master’s Certificates cost $1,624 per credit plus fees for residents of Michigan and $1,912 per credit plus fees for out-of-state students.
+University of Michigan online NP program tuition numbers are listed in the tables below.
 Travel expenses for campus visits are not included in the tuition costs.
 Interested students should contact the College of Nursing through the University of Michigan for a complete picture of tuition costs and fees.

 University of Michigan graduate students may be eligible for unsubsidized federal Stafford Loans and Graduate PLUS loans according to the FAFSA.
 In addition, nursing students may check with their employers concerning a tuition reimbursement program.
 Finally, students may investigate grants and scholarships from outside organizations.